pascal-winter/website/_portfolio/esg.md

 **Note:**
 This piece of code is most suitable for learning and tinkering.
-For a professional use - I would recommend to use a well tested ESG engine, along with proper documentation, calibration and test routines.
+For a professional use - it is recommended selecting a well tested ESG engine, along with proper documentation, calibration and test routines.
 {: .notice--warning}